keerthik/keerthik.github.io/essays/Discarded_frozen/traveliving.md

 Eighteen years and I made not a single Omani friend.
 Eighteen years and I couldn't understand more than four words of Arabic, let alone read, write or speak it.
 Eighteen years and I didn't know their deeper cultural values or history.

+## College

+I found my first real home in the dorms of Olin College of Engineering, a small school of nerds cohabiting as a family.
+Based in the grassy hills of Needham, Massachusetts, I was cozy.
+I loved the diversity of people around me.
+I spent most of my summer, spring and thanksgiving breaks on campus, and avoided flying back to Asia while I could.

 ## Internal Change
 People change.
 After about the age of 20, we all know logically that we have changed a lot and will continue to do so, yet we don't internalize this.
 We project the future based on maintaining the same tastes, preferences, values and ambitions as we have today.

 Why do we change?
-We change when things get hard.
-Things get hard when we might make mistakes.
+My hypothesis is that we change when things get hard.
+While things are easy, we have no reason to change as life is good.
+They get harder when we make mistakes, and we make mistakes when things get harder.
 We make mistakes when we are in unfamiliar circumstances.

 Over these past 2 years, I have constantly been in unfamiliar circumstances.
 I was constantly exposing myself to potentially making mistakes.
 And I changed a lot as a result.
 I became a completely different person from who I used to know, and I had to get reacquainted with myself every so often.

 Luckily, that wasn't so hard because I got to spend a lot of time with me.